 A GIFT FROM THE FOREST

-At the end of the Rooted Adventure, I was rewarded with an incredible gift.
+At the end of the Root Adventure in Rewild Your Soul, I was rewarded with an incredible gift.
 Week after week I'd been going back the same Oak tree in my local wood.
 Gradually, I began to see Trooping Funnel mushrooms appear at the base of the Oak.
 Each time I went more would appear – little glowing pale yellow lanterns lighting up the dark rich earth.
 On the last week of the adventure, I got to my spot only to find a chain of Trooping Funnel mushrooms from the Oak tree all the way over to an Ash tree about 7 metres away.

 A bit of research told me that the mushrooms were part of a mycorrhizal fungus, i.e. a fungus that connects with plants.
 Lying in front of me was a visual trail of the incredible fungal network thriving under the soil between the Oak and the Ash.
 Allowing the trees to connect, allowing nutrients to be shared.
 It was as though the mud I had craved in my 20s has led me to this moment.
 Seeing this beautiful chain of mushrooms linking one tree to the other, felt like a gift from the forest.

 When we allow ourselves to re-establish a relationship both with our inner wild and the more-than-human world magical things happen.
 Hidden worlds reveal themselves, new ways of being are presented to us and we realise how lucky we are to be part of this beautiful Earth.

 If you are feeling called to deepen your relationship with nature, I warmly invite you to take a look at my year long experience Rewild Your Soul - A Year of Seasonal Adventures, opening for enrolment each Autumn.